 The atmosphere is intimate, and the decor is minimalist.
 It felt a little cold due to the nature of the space chosen for the restaurant.
 However, I loved hearing Latin music during our meal.
 And if I were dining solo, I'd have sat at the counter with a view into the open kitchen.

 1245 Constance St, Lower Garden District, lenguamadrenola.com

 As I mentioned at the top, this list of the best restaurants in New Orleans is a work in progress.

-This story is based on multiple trips to New Orleans, including visits in partnership with New Orleans & Company, The Quisby, and HI New Orleans.
-All meals paid for by me, except those on the family trip, which were covered by my parents.
-Thanks, mom and dad!
+This story is based on multiple trips to New Orleans since 2017, including visits with New Orleans & Company, The Quisby, and HI New Orleans.
+I paid for all meals except those on the family trip.
+Thanks, Mom and Dad!